 First, adapt keyword research to the right search engines.
 Just because Google is the major search engine in your country doesn’t mean it is the most popular in other countries.
 In Russia, Yandex is the main search engine.
 In China, it’s Baidu, while in South Korea, it’s Naver and Daum.
 So, why is this important?
 Well, not all search engines work in the same way.

 Let’s take a few differences between Google and Baidu as an example.
-Enter basically any keyword in Baidu and you will see that there are only four organic results.
+Enter any keyword in Baidu and you will see that there are only four organic results.
 The rest is paid ads and the search engine’s features.
 As Baidu is filled with rich snippets, you will need to focus on long-tail keywords to appear there.

 That’s why Google Translate and literal translations won’t work for you.
 To appeal to international audiences, you need to understand their search intent and optimize your pages for the keywords they search for.
 Start by localizing your keywords and conducting extensive competitor research to find the terms they’re using.
 That’s where keyword research tools like SemRush and KWFinder can help a lot, as they let you research keywords by country.
 Google Keyword Planner, Bing Ads Keyword Planner, Yandex Keyword Statistics, and Baidu Index will also tell you what search terms are used by their audiences.